Im-Rises/Chip8topia/README.md

 Major:

 - [ ] Correct the Xo-Chip games not working properly
+- [ ] Shader is working, but the game is never drawing in the four planes, why ???

 - [ ] Restarting a game when playing big xo-chip games will not reload the game from the start (we should reset memory and reload the game rom)